-A recent study in the British Journal of Sports Medicine (5) confirmed that moderate exercise such as going for a walk several times a week is the best way for people over 50 to maintain their cognitive ability and physical health.
-The study analyzed 39 studies that confirm that thinking and memory skills are improved with regular exercise of the heart and muscles.
-It’s important to note that these cognitive improvements are also seen in older individuals with existing symptoms of cognitive decline, so it’s clear that exercising is worthwhile at any age.
+A recent study in the British Journal of Sports Medicine (5) confirmed that moderate exercise such as going for a walk several times a week is the best way for people over 50 to maintain their cognitive ability and physical fitness.
+The study analyzed 39 studies to confirm that thinking and memory skills are improved with regular exercise of the heart and muscles.
+It’s important to note that these cognitive improvements are also seen in older individuals with existing symptoms of cognitive decline, so it’s clear that adopting a lifestyle of fitness and exercising is worthwhile at any age.

-The research shows that aerobic exercise appears to improve and cognitive function and resistance training can enhance a person’s executive function and memory.
+The research shows that aerobic exercise appears to improve cognitive function and resistance training can enhance a person’s executive function and memory.
 So what’s the bottom line?
-Try to get aerobic or resistance exercise of at least moderate intensity on as many days of the week as possible (6).
+For healthy aging, try to get aerobic or resistance exercise of at least moderate intensity on as many days of the week as possible (6).

 Look at it this way: it’s easy.
 According to Nielsen, “people over the age of 50 watch the most TV, somewhere in the range of 50 hours a week” (7).
-If this sounds like you, how about trading time spent watching TV for time spent going for a walk?
+If this sounds like you, how about trading time spent watching TV for time spent doing something fitness related, like going for a walk?
 An astonishing 80% of adults don’t get the recommended 150 minutes of exercise per week (8).